 * Last week, a federal prosecutor told me that he was referring my post about Texas Attorney General Ken Paxton and Collin County District Attorney Greg Willis to the FBI, then the Houston Chronicle picked up the trail on Monday.
 Last week, I asked Collin County’s district judges to take matters into their own hands.
 Stay tuned.

-* In early January, I sent a letter to the Justice Department outlining evidence of criminal misconduct by Judge Ellen Huvelle of the U.S. District Court in Washington, D.C. (see also DirtyRottenJudges.com).
+* In January, I filed a judicial misconduct complaint outlining evidence of criminal misconduct by Judge Ellen Huvelle of the U.S. District Court in Washington, D.C. (see also DirtyRottenJudges.com).
 I provided a copy to Senator John Cornyn, and two weeks ago his staff informed me that the matter had been referred to the Senate Judiciary Committee.
 I’ll write more when I know more.

 * Speaking of dirty rotten judges, my sexual misconduct complaint against U.S. District Judge Walter S. Smith, Jr. may lead to an interesting report to the special investigative committee of the Fifth Circuit Court of Appeals.
 I gave investigators leads for other alleged victims, and last week I was told that Judge Smith had sex toys shipped to the federal courthouse.
 Classy.
 The committee is also investigating whether Senior Judge Harry Lee Hudspeth, former chief judge of the Western District of Texas, covered up the sexual misconduct.
 Judge Edith Jones, the former chief judge of the Fifth Circuit, confronted Judge Smith in 2006 about being drunk on the bench, and I am trying to determine whether she knew about the sexual misconduct and remained silent.
 After all, Smith’s sexual misconduct was the worst kept secret in the Waco federal courthouse.
 If you know something, send me a tip.